The Final Adieu...

 Suddenly, I heard a whisper from a corner of the terrace and saw someone's silhouette.
 I glanced at the time.
 It was a quarter to twelve.
 I squinted in the darkness to see who it was.

-'Kashish.....Kashish......,' a husky voice whispered.
+'Kashish.....Kashish......' a husky voice whispered.

-A chill made me shiver.
+I froze and became scared.
 Who was it, calling my name in the middle of the night?
 Quick as lightning, I turned on my flashlight.
 The beam fell on my brother's face.
 He was laughing.

 'You were so scared!' he chortled.